Yorkshire

 The Penistone Line Partnership is running a viaduct photography competitionScarborough has the world's longest station seatThe Keighley and Worth Valley Railway steam galaA train at the Keighley and Worth Valley Railway's recent steam galaAs part of the Railway 200 celebrations the Middleton Railway will be hosting a series of three evening talks during May, June and July commemorating the contribution of Leeds to the development of the railways.
 The railway is also restoring the world's smallest standard gauge diesel locomotive, built 90 years ago by the Hunslet Engine Co, to mark the pioneering role Leeds played also in diesel locomotive development.

-Many other Railway 200 events are taking place to celebrate railway heritage in Yorkshire, including a viaducts photography competition on the Penistone Line which runs between West and South Yorkshire, art and photography exhibitions, drama, rail tours and even a student attempt to seat as many people as possible on the world's longest station seat at Scarborough station.
+Many other Railway 200 events are taking place to celebrate railway heritage in Yorkshire including art and photography exhibitions, drama and rail tours and even a student attempt to seat as many people as possible on the world's longest station seat at Scarborough station.

 More about Railway 200 at Network Rail.